Discover more from Timeless & Timely

 In his book Excellence Now: Extreme Humanism, Tom Peters has a whole section called “People First.”

-And it’s no coincidence that the first tenet of Alan Mullally’s Working Together Management System™ stresses “people first.”
+And it’s no coincidence that the first tenet of Alan Mullally’s Working Together Management System™ (WTMS) stresses “people first.”

 The mistake most leaders make—particularly when trying to execute a major transformation—is they focus on technology, metrics, and tracking.